 Outside the warehouse, Jan Jan unloaded his pod and shook his brother’s hand. “…get a good deal on those supplies, the whole family is counting on you, and don’t forget medicine for Pa.”
 They fondly smiled as the young man on the wagon left his brother at the doorstep of destiny.

 Bren worked his way up the boulevard greeting strangers and nodding politely at passing girls.
 His straw hat bobbing with the beat of the cobblestones.
-He pulled up in front of the mansion and left the wagon proudly in front dancing his way up the steps.
-He had practiced this moment for months and put on his best boyish charm, knocking the door.
+Pulling up in front of the mansion, leaving the wagon proudly in front, the boy danced his way up the steps.
+He had practiced this moment for months and put on his best boyish charm, knocking on the door.

 Her Father stood in the doorway with a wondering look, unsure of the protocol, clearly the servants, and delivery boys entered from the back.